-By Mark Allen.
-Last Updated 16th July 2021.
+By Lewis Morrison.
+Last updated 13th January 2023.
 Welcome to our guide on time limits for suing the NHS.
 In this guide, we break down the typical “suing the NHS” time limit for all compensation claims.
 When wondering how long do you have to sue for medical negligence, it comes down to the NHS negligence claims time limit.

 Now, the NHS usually provides a very good level of service, and patients are often happy with the outcome of their treatment.
 However, on some occasions, things do go wrong.
 In these situations, it might be possible to sue the NHS if you’ve suffered as a result of medical negligence.